wordpress-clients/hybrid/PUSHNOTIFICATIONS.md

+## Install the WordPress plugin

+Open your Wordpress admin page and install "Push Notifications for WordPress (Lite)" then activate it.

 ## Android

 If you have not already done so, you'll need to set up a Google API project, to generate your senderID.
 [Follow these steps](http://developer.android.com/guide/google/gcm/gs.html) to do so.
-T

 In this example, be sure and substitute your own senderID.
-Get your senderID by signing into to your [google dashboard](https://code.google.com/apis/console/).
+Get your senderID by signing into to your [Google dashboard](https://code.google.com/apis/console/).

 The senderID is found at *Overview->Dashboard->Project Number* or <https://developers.google.com/mobile/add> and follow the steps to get Cloud messaging senderID and apiKey.

 ** Tip: ** The senderID is a 12 digit number

-### Install the WordPress plugin
+### Configure the WordPress plugin

-Open your Wordpress admin page and install "Push Notifications for WordPress (Lite)" then activate it.

 Go to ```Push Notifications > Settings``` and check the following checkboxes: